Calculation of Premium Rates and Billing Amounts

 The calculation for Prudential Regulation Assessment will follow the new FRSA Fee Rule and will be based on a credit union’s level of risk weighted assets (RWA).

-7. Why did my assessment increase/decrease from the last year?
+7. Why did my total invoicing change from last year?

 Assessments issued by FSRA are based on the FSRA Fee Rule that came into effect on May 24, 2019.
 The calculations are based on the risk-weighted assets (RWA) model.
-This may have impacted your 2019-2020 assessment.
+This will have impacted your 2020-2021 assessment.
 For more information on the assessments and fees under FSRA visit:

 8. What will be included in my invoice?